Big Stories/Small Objects.

 It all started after my climbing partner Chris took a big fall on an airy route on Dartmoor.
 His protection ripped out of the rock & he got bashed up pretty good.
 Fortunately he escaped major injury.
 The fall left a gouge across the aluminium gear.
 He kept the nut, scratched and worn, as a reminder that he got lucky.
 I photographed it in ultra high-res macro and now the print hangs on his wall.
 A quiet, powerful reminder that life is finite, fun and not to be taken for granted.

-After spending a good chunk of my life running around documenting the brash chaos of BMX action and all the associated stories, I’ve found this macro approach a much slower and more nuanced style of narrative-driven photography.
+After spending a good chunk of my life running around documenting the brash chaos of BMX action and all the associated stories, I now found this macro approach a much slower and more simple way of making stories with photos.
 It’s a style that sits well with where I’m at now I’ve gotten older and mellowed out.
-It still hits the itch to create work and tell wheeled-sports-related stories, without scaring me half to death or leaving me burnt out & skint.
+It still hits the itch to create work and tell wheeled-sports-related stories, without scaring me half to death or leaving me wet-brained & skint.

 What do you reckon?